 (1/Participant) designates Participant identity as a random effect in the model.
 DV is the dependent variable, which in this case are the following distance and speeding variables.
-Item is the item in the car (water or alcohol).
+Game is which game they played (violent or non-violent).
 Region refers to the previously defined aggravating event regions.

-We will have a similar model extended to a generalized linear mixed model with a Poisson function for the incidence of other aggressive actions, since this is count data.
+We will have a similar model extended to a generalized linear mixed model with a Poisson function for the incidence of collisions and other aggressive actions, since that is count data.